Main Content

 This view shows all the files that you have selected for analysis, the status of the analysis for each file, and the number of findings.

-• Start a file-by-file analysis of all the files that you added to the view.
+In this view, you can also start a file-by-file analysis of all the files that you added to the view or you can choose to analyze only a specific file.

 Use the Analysis Options: Add To Quality Monitoring On Save setting to enable or disable adding files to this view on save (Ctrl + S).
 See Configure Analysis Behavior On Save.
-To add a file manually, right-click the file in the editor, the EXPLORER view, or SOURCE CONTROL view in the side bar.
+To add a file manually, right-click the file in the editor, the Explorer view, or Source Control view in the side bar.

-HEADERS view
+Headers view

 When you analyze a file, Polyspace also analyzes header files that are included by the analyzed file, if those headers are in the same folder as the analyzed file.
 If Polyspace reports findings in a header file, you see an H next to the analyzed file in the Quality Monitoring view.
-Click the analyzed file in that view to list the header files in HEADERS view.
+Click the analyzed file in that view to list the header files in Headers view.

 Polyspace as You Code Headers view in VSCode